 - Phase IV.
 This phase serves as a transition from Veterans Court back to real life.
-Vets still have treatment and meetings, but the focus is looking forward to the next step and functioning as a law-abiding adult.
-Once a vet completes this program, he/she will receive referrals for job training, schooling, and/or headhunter services.
+You still have treatment and meetings, but the focus is looking forward to the next step and functioning as a law-abiding adult.
+Once you complete this program, you will receive referrals for job training, schooling, and/or headhunter services.

-The requirements vary from court to court, and the judge has full discretion to admit or deny applicants.
-In most cases, the participants have to meet the following criteria:
+The requirements vary from court to court, and the judge has full discretion to admit or deny you.
+In most cases, you have to meet the following criteria:

-- the defendant must have served in the military (including Army, Navy, Air Force, Coast Guard, Marines, National Guard or reserves);
+- you must have served in the military (including Army, Navy, Air Force, Coast Guard, Marines, National Guard or reserves);

-- the defendant must have pleaded guilty in a criminal case;
+- you must have pleaded guilty in a criminal case;

-- the defendant must be suffering from Post Traumatic Stress Disorders (PTSD), Traumatic Brain Injuries (TBI), Military Sexual Trauma (MST), substance abuse, or other diagnosed mental health disorders;
+- you must be suffering from Post Traumatic Stress Disorders (PTSD), Traumatic Brain Injuries (TBI), Military Sexual Trauma (MST), substance abuse, or other diagnosed mental health disorders;

-- the defendant must agree to participate in a 15- to 18-month long program;
+- you must agree to participate in a 15- to 18-month long program;

-- the veteran must also be otherwise eligible for probation; and
+- you must also be otherwise eligible for probation; and

-- the veteran has an honorable discharge, though courts can make exceptions (having a disability caused by military service helps)
+- you have an honorable discharge, though courts can make exceptions (having a disability caused by military service helps)

-Vets accused of sex or gang-related crimes are usually disqualified.
-But courts will consider on a case-by-case basis vets accused of violent felonies.
-Vets increase their chances of acceptance into the program if they demonstrate enthusiasm and resolve to get better.
+If you are accused of sex or gang-related crimes, you are usually disqualified.
+Though courts will consider on a case-by-case basis if you were accused of violent felonies.
+You increase your chances of acceptance into the program if you demonstrate enthusiasm and resolve to get better.

-After a vet finishes the program, the judge considers the following factors when determining whether the treatment was a success.
+After you finish the program, the judge considers the following factors when determining whether the treatment was a success.

-- the veteran’s completion and degree of participation in education, treatment, and rehabilitation as ordered by the court;
+- your completion and degree of participation in education, treatment, and rehabilitation as ordered by the court;

-- the veteran’s leadership and personal responsibility efforts; and
+- your leadership and personal responsibility efforts; and

-- the veteran’s contribution of service in support of the community.5
+- your contribution of service in support of the community.5

 - were charged with a misdemeanor;